-Justin Trudeau: India rejects role in Sikh leader's death in Canada
+Hardeep Singh Nijjar: India denies role in Canadian Sikh leader's murder

 India has strongly rejected allegations by Canada's PM Justin Trudeau that it had any role in the death of a Canadian Sikh leader.

-Hardeep Singh Nijjar was shot dead outside a Sikh temple on 18 June in British Columbia.
+On Monday, Mr Trudeau accused India of involvement in the murder of Hardeep Singh Nijjar who was shot dead outside a Sikh temple on 18 June in Canada.

-Mr Trudeau said Canadian intelligence had identified a "credible" link between his death and the Indian state.
+He said Canadian intelligence was looking at "credible allegations" linking the death and the Indian state.

+On Tuesday, India expelled a top Canadian diplomat as the row worsened.

+That followed Canada's expulsion of Indian diplomat Pavan Kumar Rai over the case.

+There are an estimated 1.4 to 1.8 million Canadians of Indian origin and the country has the largest population of Sikhs outside Punjab.

+Mr Trudeau said in parliament on Monday that he had raised the issue of Mr Nijjar's killing with Indian Prime Minister Narendra Modi at the recent G20 summit in Delhi.

-India's foreign ministry described the claims as "absurd" and politically motivated.
+On Tuesday, India's ministry of external affairs said that it "completely rejected" Mr Trudeau's claims which it described as "absurd" and politically motivated.

 "We are a democratic polity with a strong commitment to rule of law," the ministry said in a statement.

-"Allegations of government of India's involvement in any act of violence in Canada are absurd and motivated," said the ministry.

-"Similar allegations were made by the Canadian prime minister to our prime minister, and were completely rejected."

-The statement added that Canada had long provided shelter to "Khalistani terrorists and extremists" who threaten India's security.
+It accused Canada of providing shelter to "Khalistani terrorists and extremists" who threaten India's security.

 "We urge the government of Canada to take prompt and effective legal action against all anti-India elements operating from their soil," the ministry said.

-Mr Nijjar was shot dead in his vehicle by two masked gunmen on a mid-June evening in the busy car park of the Guru Nanak Sikh Gurdwara in Surrey, a city about 30km (18 miles) east of Vancouver.

-Investigators have previously categorised the death of 45-year-old Mr Nijjar as a "targeted incident".
+Sikhs are a religious minority that make up about 2% of India's population.
+Some groups have long called for a separate homeland for Sikhs.

+In the 1970s Sikhs launched a separatist insurgency which saw thousands killed before it was quelled a decade later.
+Since then, the movement has been mostly limited to countries with large Sikh populations such as Canada and the UK.

-India has previously described him as a terrorist who led a militant separatist group - accusations his supporters call "unfounded".
+India has in the past described Mr Nijjar as a terrorist who led a militant separatist group - accusations his supporters say are unfounded.

-Mr Trudeau said Canada had expressed concerns about Mr Nijjar's death to high-level security and intelligence agencies in India.

-He also raised it with US President Joe Biden and UK Prime Minister Rishi Sunak.
+Mr Nijjar, a prominent Sikh leader in British Columbia, had received threats in the past because of his activism, supporters said.

 Mr Trudeau said that Mr Nijjar's shooting has angered Canadians, leaving some fearful for their safety.

-After Mr Trudeau's comments in Ottawa, several large posters and tributes to Mr Nijjar were visible at the Guru Nanak Sikh Gurdwara in Surrey.
+After Mr Trudeau's comments, several large posters and tributes to Mr Nijjar were visible at the Guru Nanak Sikh Gurdwara in Surrey.

-Moninder Singh, a spokesman for the British Columbia Sikhs Gurdwaras Council, told the BBC there was a sense both of frustration and appreciation in the community after Mr Trudeau's comments.

-"This operation being allowed to be carried out on foreign soil in Canada," he said.
-"That's where the frustration comes from.

-"The appreciation comes from the fact that at least the prime minister stood up and acknowledged that there is a foreign hand behind this murder, and this assassination."
+Moninder Singh, a spokesman for the British Columbia Sikhs Gurdwaras Council, told the BBC that the community appreciated "that at least the prime minister stood up and acknowledged that there is a foreign hand behind this murder".

 Other Sikh groups in Canada, including the World Sikh Organisation, welcomed the prime minister's statement, saying Mr Trudeau confirmed what was already widely believed in the community.

-There are an estimated 1.4 to 1.8 million Canadians of Indian origin.
-The country has the largest population of Sikhs outside the state of Punjab in India.

-Mr Trudeau's remarks come after his tense meeting with Mr Modi last week during the G20 summit in India.

-During that meeting, according to a statement from the Indian government, Mr Modi accused Canada of not doing enough to quell "anti-India activities of extremist elements", referring to the Sikh separatist movement in the country.
+Mr Trudeau's remarks come after his tense meeting with Mr Modi last week during the G20 summit in India where Mr Modi accused Canada of not doing enough to quell "anti-India activities of extremist elements", referring to the Sikh separatists.

 Canada also recently suspended negotiations for a free trade agreement with India.
 It gave few details on why, but India cited "certain political developments".